 What we don’t: Mesh upper lacks durability and the wide toe box will not fit everyone.

 See the Women’s La Sportiva TX3 See the Men’s La Sportiva TX3

 As an alpine rock climber and climbing guide, my feet frequent a great deal of trail, rocks, and snow—especially during the summer months.
-I took on the La Sportiva TX3 as my faithful companion this season, from high-mileage link-up days in North Carolina’s Linville Gorge, to guiding at Devils Tower, to glacier approaches in the Bugaboos and ridge scrambles in BC’s Tantalus range.
-The shoes certainly got the run-about on all sorts of terrain, and in general performed very well.
-Below I break down the La Sportiva TX3’s climbing performance, hiking comfort, weight, durability, fit, and more.
-To see how the TX3 stacks up, see our article on the best approach shoes.
+I took on the La Sportiva TX3 as my faithful companion throughout a season of testing, from high-mileage link-up days in North Carolina’s Linville Gorge, to guiding at Devils Tower, to glacier approaches in the Bugaboos and ridge scrambles in BC’s Tantalus range.
+The shoes certainly got the runaround on all sorts of terrain, and in general performed very well.
+Below I break down my experiences with the La Sportiva TX3.
+To see how it stacks up, see our articles on the best approach shoes and hiking shoes.

 On the trail, the TX3 certainly is one of the most comfortable and high-performance approach shoes I have ever worn.
 The round lugs of the Vibram Megagrip sole cling to both rock and snow, and the in-cut heel helps immensely with downhill braking on loose ground.
 I walked confidently on both wet and dry slab and on steep snow in these shoes, very rarely slipping.
 I love the wide toe box of the TX3, giving my wide feet room to breathe and space to travel while on the downhill.